joshuapeek/logs-analysis/README.md

 The script must perform the following:
 - Connect to the provided 'news' database
-- Perform sql queries to answer the given questions
+- Perform sql queries to answer three given questions:
+  1. What are the most popular three articles of all time?
+  2. Who are the most popular article authors of all time?
+  3. On which days did more than 1% of requests lead to errors?
 - Report the returned data:
   - As sorted lists,
   - In text format,